feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 222 Koloniaal Verslag van 1914, p.
 3.

 223 P A Toer, Jejak Langkah (1986.
 Malaysia Edition.
 Petaling Jaya: Wira Karya), p.
 350. Many Arabs joined the Sarekat Islam in the early twenties; see also J M van der Kroef, "The Arab Minority", in Indonesia in the Modern World (1954.
-Bandung: Masa Baru), part |, p.
+Bandung: Masa Baru), part I, p.
 257.

 224 See Kartono Sartodirdjo, Protest Movements in Rural Java.
 A Study on the Agrarian Unrest in the Nineteenth and Early Twentieth Centuries (1973.
 Singapore: Oxford University Press), pp. 151-157, points out that one of the prominent features of the Sl movement was its anti-Chinese character.